RubixML/ML/README.md

 ```

 ### Prediction Speed
- This report measures the prediction speed of an Estimator given as the number of predictions per second (PPM) as well as the average time to make a single prediction.
+ This report measures the prediction speed of an Estimator given as the number of predictions per second (PPS), per minute (PPM), as well as the average time to make a single prediction.

 ##### Classification, Regression, Clustering, Anomaly Detection